redwood/redwood/README.md

 Just edit the markdown file `source/index.md`!
 Super easy.
 If you know markdown, we think that the Kittn example in `source/index.md` is mostly self explanatory, but be sure to check out `syntax.md` if you need a better explanation.

-### Pushing Your Changes
+### Publishing Your Docs

-Publishing your changes couldn't be more simple.
+Publishing your API documentation couldn't be more simple.

  1. Commit your changes to the markdown source: `git commit -a`
  2. Push source changes to Github: `git push` (Note that at this point, we've only updated the ''markdown source'' on Github.
 We still haven't published the generated HTML to the `gh-pages` branch.)
  3. Build the site, commit, and push the `gh-pages` branch: `rake publish`

 Done!
-Your changes should now be live on [http://yourusername.github.io/slate], and the main branch should be updated with your edited markdown.
+Your changes should now be live on <http://yourusername.github.io/slate>, and the main branch should be updated with your edited markdown.

 ### Don't Want to Use Github Pages?